Geotude/geotudejs/README.md

-# posttudejs
+# geotudejs
-A javascript implementation of Posttude.
+A javascript implementation of Geotude.